-It’s important to take care of our teeth, which is why many people visit a dentist every six months.
-According to the American Dental Association (ADA) 100 million Americans don’t see a dentist every year.
-Some people dislike going to the dentist and put off scheduling an appointment for as long as they can, and others think they’re too busy to make an appointment.
+It’s important to take care of your teeth, which is why many people visit a dentist every six months.
+Still, according to the American Dental Association (ADA), each year 100 million Americans don’t see a dentist at all.
+Some people dislike going to the dentist and put off scheduling an appointment for as long as they can, and others think they’re too busy.

 Here are some important questions to ask your dentist.